Goran58/node-spc-notify-nma/README.md

 # Siemens SPC Notify NMA
 Send events from Siemens SPC intrusion alarm to Android clients by Notify My Android service.

-<b>NOTE!</b> To be able to use this module you also need to have SPC Web Gateway from [Lundix IT](http://www.lundix.se/smarta-losningar).
+To be able to use this module you need to have:
+- An account and an api key from [Notify My Android](http://notifymyandroid.com)
+- SPC Web Gateway from [Lundix IT](http://www.lundix.se/smarta-losningar).
 SPC Web Gateway is providing a generic open REST and Websocket interface to Siemens SPC intrusion system.

 ## Installation